-The Gordon Growth Model – also known as the Gordon Dividend Model or dividend discount model – is a stock valuation method that calculates a stock’s intrinsic value, regardless of current market conditions.
+The Gordon Growth Model – otherwise described as the dividend discount model – is a stock valuation method that calculates a stock’s intrinsic value.
+Therefore, this method disregards current market conditions.
 Investors can then compare companies against other industries using this simplified model.
-Major contributors to the model are Myron J. Gordon, Robert F. Weise, and John Burr Williams.

 Myron J. Gordon (Source: Globe and Mail)

 What are the assumptions of the Gordon Growth Model?

 The Gordon Growth Model assumes the following conditions:

 - The company’s business model is stable; i.e. there are no significant changes in its operations